josemoreiraUA/SISQUAL-data-and-methods/src/backend/services/v1.0/forecast/README.md

 poetry install
 ```

-to install the dependencies and setup the virtualenv.
+to install the dependencies and setup the `virtualenv`.

 ### Notes: